flotiq/flotiq-docs/docs/API/content-type/getting-co.md

 ### Hydrating object

-If you wish to receive underling objects attached to object you are retrieving you need to send request with query parameter `hydrate` set to `1`.
+If you wish to receive underlying objects attached to the object you are retrieving, you need to send a request with query parameter `hydrate` set to `1`.
 There is only 1 level of hydration.
-Example below shows example response for product with a category, product image and product gallery.
+The example below shows an example response for the product with a category, product image and product gallery.

 !!!
 Example